gurcuoz/-IEEE-LAT-AM-T--9901-Adaptive-Remainder-Modulo-m-Data-Hiding/Readme.md

 ## 📁 Included Scripts

-This repository contains all scripts required to reproduce the simulation and numerical results presented in the article.
+This repository contains scripts required to reproduce the simulation and numerical results presented in the article.

 | Script | Related Figure(s) | Description |
 |--------|-------------------|-------------|